Widiskel/tabizoo-mining-bot/README.md

 4. enter your phone number starting with countrycode ex : `628xxxxxxxx`
 5. after creating sessions, choose 3 start bot
 6. if something wrong with your sessions, reset sessions first

+## Note

+This bot using telegram sessions. if you ever one of my bot that use telegram sessions, you can just copy the sessions folder to this bot.